GeorgeNeocleous/pokeview-backend0/README.md

         - gets one user and deletes it
         - returns deleted user information

+- "pokemon/:usersID"
+    - DELETE
+        - gets one user and deletes it
+        - returns deleted user information

 - "/"
     - returns pokemon data for all 151 for the front-end to work with
         - GET